Last Updated on December 16, 2021 by Oddmund Groette

 If we turn the strategy upside down and buy on the close of a red Heikin Ashi and sell on a blue candle, the return is 6.5% on daily candles.
 On weekly and monthly data it performs worse.

-Heikin Ashi and moving averages:
+Heikin Ashi moving averages trading strategy:

 On daily candles, the results are promising if the signal happens below the 200-day average – if you go short.
 No matter what we did, no matter the time frame or criteria, the results didn’t improve compared to the simple strategy above.

-Heikin Ashi and ADX strategies:
+Heikin Ashi and ADX trading strategy:

 Some weeks ago we covered the ADX-indicator: